Yeah69/MrMeeseeks.DIE.Docs/docs/user-defined-elements.md

 ### Remarks

-- The ordinary parameters are method injections and are created the same way as regular constructor and property injections, i.e. same configurations apply.
+- The ordinary parameters are method injections and are created in the same way as regular constructor and property injections, i.e. the same configurations apply.
 - You can match and override multiple initializer parameters

 ## Adding For Disposal

-You can declare partial methods which can be used in order to add disposables to the disposal managment of the container(/scope).
+You can declare partial methods that can be used to add disposables to the disposal management of the container (or scope).

 ### Requirements